-This article written by Saumya Sinha, a student of Rajiv Gandhi National University of Law, discusses primarily on the legal rights of persons with mental illnesses including insanity and lunacy laws that is available as a part of Human Rights Law.
+This article has been written by Saumya Sinha, a student of Rajiv Gandhi National University of Law and Yash Kapadia.
+It primarily discusses on the legal rights of persons with mental illnesses including insanity and lunacy laws that is available as a part of Human Rights Law.
 Although, not exclusively rendered under the Constitution of India, it gives an insight to its constitutional aspects as well.

 The Mental Health Care Act, 2017 has defined mental illnesses as a substantial disorder of thinking, mood, perception, orientation or memory that grossly impairs judgment, behaviour, capacity to recognise reality or ability to meet the ordinary demands of life.
 It also includes mental conditions associated with the abuse of alcohol and drugs.
 A study conducted by the National Institute of Mental Health and Neurosciences (Nimhans) concluded that 13.7% of Indians suffer from mental illnesses and 10.6% of this requires immediate intervention.
 Out of these, nearly 1.9% of the population suffers from a severe mental disorder which includes schizophrenia, bipolar mental disorders, etc.